Skip to main content

 Margin call70%Email notification.
 Add collateral or repay.n/a

-Partial liquidation80%System sells the minimum BTC needed to bring LTV to 65%, plus a 2% fee on the BTC sold.65%
+Partial liquidation80%System sells the minimum BTC needed to bring LTV to 65%, and charges a 2% fee on the BTC liquidated, deducted from the liquidation proceeds.65%

-Full liquidationWhen the BTC returned to the user after covering the debt would be below USDT 200Full loan closure.n/a
+Full liquidationWhen the BTC that would be returned to the user after covering the debt would be below USDT 200Full loan closure.n/a

 How much time do I have between a margin call and liquidation?